CowwanVT/OpenSeeFace/README.md

 * run "python3 -m venv .venv" then "source .venv/bin/activate" to create a virtual environment and activate it
 * run "pip install numpy opencv-python onnxruntime pillow websockets"

-that's the setup complete, now you can either run "./facetracking.sh" to use my preferred settings, or "python3 facetracker.py" followed by your preferred command line arguments
+that's the setup complete, now you can run the face tracker with "python3 facetracker.py" followed by your preferred command line arguments